arvis-workflows/arvis-evernote-workflow/README.md

 ### en > savecache

-Alfred-evernote-workflow use html cache to enable note preview feature.
+Arvis-evernote-workflow use html cache to enable note preview feature.

 This command save html caches of all of notes from your Evernote client.